The Bluestars: Origins

 The Bluestars formed in Auckland, New Zealand in 1962.
 John Harris, a young reporter for the Auckland Star, was also a musician adept on several instruments.
-One day he met Murray Savidan and Roger McClay, two students at Auckland Grammar School, at a second-hand music shop, and they decided to form a band, initially called the Nomads.
-Saividan sang and played bass and McClay played guitar.
-Harris became the drummer, but switched to lead guitar after McClay departed from the group.
+One day he met Murray Savidan and Roger McLay, two students at Auckland Grammar School, at a second-hand music shop, and they decided to form a band, initially called the Nomads.
+Saividan sang and played bass and McLay played guitar.
+Harris became the drummer, but switched to lead guitar after McLay departed from the group.
 Jim Crowley became the group's drummer.
 Harris recruited a friend, Rick von Bokhoven to join on vocals and guitar.
 In 1962, the Nomads changed their name to the Bluestars.
 By 1963, they were playing regular gigs at church halls and youth clubs.

 That year, a key turning point in the band's early development happened when Savidan bought a copy of the Beatles' Please Please Me LP and played it for the group.
 They immediately decided to change their whole approach to a beat group format.
 They cancelled all of their scheduled appearances in order to learn the new material, rehearsing nearly all of the songs from Please Please Me.
 They returned to live performance and unveiled their new repertoire at St Chad's Hall, but were initially greeted with a tepid response.
 But, within a week of plying new material, it began to catch on.
 With their new direction, they immediately made most of the other local bands appear outmoded and their stock began to rise.
 Influenced by the Beatles, they began to write their own songs.
 In early 1964, they approached Eldred Stebbing of Zodiac Records about a possible record deal.
 They recorded several demo tapes at Stebbing's basement studio, but none of the recordings were issued.
 At this time bassist Murray Savidan was handling the group's bookings and arrangements.
 He steered them away from the seedy and sometimes dangerous inner-city clubs in favour of suburban dance venues, such as the Tamaki Yacht Club, where they often drew crowds of up to three hundred.